r4victor/tenthousandmeters/content/blog/python_bts_03.md

 } PyPreConfig;
 ```

 After the call to `_PyRuntime_Initialize()`, the `_PyRuntime` global variable is initialized to the defaults.
 Next, `PyPreConfig_InitPythonConfig()` initializes new default `preconfig`, and then `_Py_PreInitializeFromPyArgv()` performs the actual preinitialization.
 What's the reason to initialize another `preconfig` if there is already one in `_PyRuntime`?
 Remember that many functions that CPython calls are also exposed via the Python/C API.
 So CPython just uses this API in the way it's designed to be used.
-Another consequence of this is that, when you step through the CPython source code, as we do today, you often encounter functions that seem to do more than you expect them to do.
+Another consequence of this is that when you step through the CPython source code as we do today, you often encounter functions that seem to do more than you expect.
 For example, `_PyRuntime_Initialize()` is called several times during the initialization process.
-Of course it does nothing on the subsequent calls.
+Of course, it does nothing on the subsequent calls.

-`_Py_PreInitializeFromPyArgv()` reads the command line arguments, the environment variables and the global configuration variables to set  `_PyRuntime.preconfig`, the current locale and the memory allocator.
-It doesn't read all the configuration but only those parameters that are relevant to the preinitialization phase.
+`_Py_PreInitializeFromPyArgv()` reads command line arguments, environment variables and global configuration variables and, based on that, sets  `_PyRuntime.preconfig`, the current locale and the memory allocator.
+It reads only those parameters that are relevant to the preinitialization phase.
 For example, it parses only the `-E -I -X` arguments.

-At this point, the runtime is preinitialized.
-The rest `pymain_init()` does is prepares `config` for the next initialization phase.
-You should not confuse `config` with `preconfig`.
+At this point, the runtime is preinitialized, and `pymain_init()` starts to prepare `config` for the next initialization phase.
+Do not confuse `config` with `preconfig`.
 The former is a structure that holds most of the Python configuration.
-It's heavily used during the initialization stage and then also during the execution of a Python program.
-To get an idea of what `config` is used for, I recommend you to look over its lengthy definition:
+It's heavily used during the initialization stage and during the execution of a Python program as well.
+To get an idea of how `config` is used, I recommend you look over its lengthy definition:

 ```C
 /* --- PyConfig ---------------------------------------------- */